nsidc/qgreenland/README.md

 # Acknowledgements

-Please see our [acknowledgements document](doc/acknowledgements.md) for our best effort to acknowledge all of the giants upon whose shoulders we stand.
+Please see our [acknowledgements](https://qgreenland.readthedocs.io/en/latest/acknowledgements.html) for our best effort to acknowledge all of the giants upon whose shoulders we stand.